elementary/website/docs/code/getting-started.md

 To create our first real app, we're going to need all the old stuff that we used in the last example.
 But don't just copy and paste!
 Let's take this time to practice our skills and see if we can recreate the last example from memory.
 Additionally, now that you have the basics, we're going to get a little more complex and a little more organized:

-1. Create a new folder inside "~/Projects" called "hello-again".Then, go into "hello-again" and create our directory structure including the "src" folder.
+1. Create a new repository on Github, and choose directly to add a built-in-licence, let's choose the GNU General Public Licence v3.0.
+Github create a LICENCE File with all the legal stuff needed, you won't have to upload it manually later.
+Click on "Clone or Download"- "Clone with HTTPS" and copy the remote link.Add your new files (LICENCE, Readme...) to your "~Project" folder in a Terminal with this command : git clone [paste here the HTTPS remote link from Github]

-2. Create "Application.vala" in the "src" folder.
+2. Then, go into "hello-again" and create our directory structure including the "src" folder.
+Create "Application.vala" in the "src" folder.
 This time we're going to prefix our file with a small legal header.
 More about legal stuff later.
 For now you can copy [the GPL header from our reference documentation](https://elementary.io/docs/code/reference#gpl-header).
 Be sure to assign the copyright to yourself at the top of the header and change the author to you at the bottom of the header.

 3. Now, let's create a `Gtk.Application`, a `Gtk.ApplicationWindow`, and set the window's default properties.
 Refer back to the last chapter if you need a refresher.